-Applying the Pareto principle to learning methodology means to me that it is in fact possible to learn 80% of a topic in only 20% of the time.
-And instead of focusing on just one topic—web development, for example—and investing 100% of my time in it, I instead focus on several topics.
-I accept that in order to acquire “100%” of the knowledge for a specific topic, I probably need to invest all my time, but focus on five topics, for example, allows me to acquire 5 × 80% knowledge.
+Applying the Pareto principle to learning to me means that it’s possible to learn 80% of a topic in only 20% of the time.
+And therefore, instead of focusing on just one topic—web development, for example—and investing 100% of my time in it, I focus on several topics.
+I accept that in order to acquire “100%” of the knowledge for a specific topic, I probably need to invest all of my time, but focus on five topics, for example, allows me to acquire 5 × 80% knowledge.

-I don’t claim that this really means four times more knowledge than somebody who just learns about one topic, but it really is far more “expensive” while at the same time not inevitably necessary to learn 100% than 80%.
-My philosophical and “educated generalist” approach appreciate that, and it pays off.
+I don’t claim that this really means four times more knowledge than somebody who just learns about one topic, but it is more “expensive” (while at the same time not inevitably necessary) to learn 100% than 80%.
+As a generalist, I appreciate this, and believe it to pay off.

 2. Pick the Greatest Masters and Materials Available

-You can enormously accelerate the learning process by choosing your teachers and material wisely, and this strategy helps to compensate drawbacks of the Pareto rule approach: If there’s something you don’t know, it helps when you know where you can quickly get reliable information.
+You can enormously accelerate the learning process by choosing your teachers and material wisely, and this strategy helps to compensate drawbacks of the Pareto rule approach: If there’s something you don’t know, it helps to know where you can get high-quality information.

 Assuming a functioning memory, there’s no need to try to remember every detail you ever read and learn about, so don’t spend too much time memorizing.
-That stuff exists to bother kids, not professionals.
-I like to use a “sieve” metaphor here; the better your memory works, the more stuff will get caught.
+Rote learning exists to entertain kids, not professionals.
+I like to use a “sieve” metaphor here; the better your memory works (the finer the sieve), the more stuff is being caught.

-Training the memory will prevent forgetting too much.
-Repeating and reiterating the most important things will help with that.
-So me, I read the very best books twice, at least, I check the best bookmarks more than once, too, and I regularly call in mind important or interesting facts and mnemonics (this very moment, for example, I recalled Helitzer’s THREES formula for humor—Target, Hostility, Realism, Exaggeration, Emotion, Surprise).
+Training memory prevents forgetting overly much.
+Repeating and reiterating the most important things helps with that.
+Personally, I read the very best books twice, at least, I check the best bookmarks more than once, too, and I regularly call in mind important or interesting facts and mnemonics (this very moment, for example, I recalled Helitzer’s THREES formula for humor—Target, Hostility, Realism, Exaggeration, Emotion, Surprise).

-❧ So, learning is fun.
+❧ Learning is important, useful, fun.
 What are your thoughts and favorite methods?

 I think that we tend towards doing this naturally anyway.
 For example, my knowledge of Microsoft Word is probably only 20% of what was available in Word 95 and yet it still gives me 80% of what I need to use in Word 2003 or beyond.